-Each U.S. EcoGen Biomass Electrical Generating Facility (“Generating Facility”) will utilize proven conventional direct-fired biomass boiler and steam turbine technology in a “bottom cycle” configuration to minimize project development, construction completion, and performance risk and to deliver enhanced facility operating characteristics.
-Each USEG Generating Facility will have several discrete components.
+Each EcoGen Biomass Electrical Generating Facility (“Generating Facility”) will utilize proven conventional direct-fired, bubbling fluidized bed biomass boiler and steam turbine technology in a “bottom cycle” configuration to minimize project development, construction completion, and performance risk and to deliver enhanced portfolio operating characteristics.
+Each EcoGen Generating Facility will have several discrete components.
 Those components include the Fuel Supply Boiler Island, the Power Island, Electrical Interconnection Facilities and the Administrative Areas.

 The Fuel Supply area will contain all of the equipment and systems required to weigh, unload, classify, chip and store biomass fuel and convey it from the receiving area to the feed hoppers, which meter the biomass fuel into the boiler.
 The Boiler Island receives the biomass fuel from the Fuel Supply area and converts a portion of the chemical energy contained in the biomass fuel to thermal energy in the form of superheated high pressure steam.
 This conversion process involves the combustion of the biomass fuel in a fluidized bed boiler.
 The products of combustion leave the boiler as cooled flue gas, which is scrubbed using state-of-the-art air emission control technology, before leaving the emission stack into the atmosphere.
 The solid residue or ash left over from the efficient combustion process will be used as a Plantation soil conditioner.

-USEG will implement a vertically integrated, Closed Loop, biomass fuel production and transportation program that will serve to mitigate commodity and price risk associated with its biomass fuel supply chain.
-The Closed Loop fuel supply program will include cultivating clean woody biomass, primarily fast growing species of non-invasive Eucalyptus, which will be purposely grown on lands that are to be owned or leased by U.S. EcoGen Trading, LLC.
-USEG Trading may also establish joint ventures or other supply arrangements with major agricultural companies for the Closed Loop supply of biomass fuel, on a dedicated basis to the USEG’s Generating and Pellet Facilities.
-USEG also will establish a state-of-the-art logistics, fuel harvesting, transportation and inventory management infrastructure.
-The biomass fuel will be harvested as round wood, transported via truck, rail or barge and stored at the USEG Generating Facility site.
-The round wood will be chipped, placed under covered storage and delivered to the boiler day bin and Pellet Facility on a material handling system.
+EcoGen has implemented a vertically integrated, closed loop, biomass fuel production and transportation program that will serve to mitigate commodity and price risk associated with its biomass fuel supply chain.
+The closed loop fuel supply program will include cultivating clean woody biomass, primarily fast growing species of non-invasive Eucalyptus, which will be purposely grown on lands that are to be owned or leased by EcoGen Trading.
+EcoGen Trading may also establish joint ventures or other supply arrangements with major agricultural companies for the supply of biomass fuel, on a dedicated basis to the EcoGen’s Generating Facilities.
+EcoGen Trading also will establish a state-of-the-art logistics, fuel harvesting, transportation and inventory management infrastructure.
+The biomass fuel will be harvested as round wood, chipped, transported via truck and stored at the EcoGen Generating Facility site.
+The chipped wood will be placed in a large open pile and delivered to the boiler day bin on a redundant material handling system.